Lign Series / 4

 About the Lign Series: small format books and booklets by individual poets and writers whose work is oriented towards landscape, nature and natural philosophy.

-DESCRIPTIONKerala Journal is a collection of poems inspired by forms of classical Japanese literature, especially the poetic travel diaries of Matsuo Bashō.
-By focusing on the small, often rhythmic events of daily life, they realize the local as the universal.
-They are alert to the linguistic discoveries of a poetry oriented towards perception, yet are quietly introspective.
-While many of the poems are condensed into just a few words, they explore a wide yet intimate world of rivers, roads, people, trees, birds, insects, plants and flowers.
+While many of the poems in Kerala Journal are distilled into just a few words, they explore a wide yet intimate gamut of experience: rivers, roads, people, trees, birds, insects, plants and flowers.
 The changing seasons, phases of the moon and times of day are keenly felt presences.
-Other influences include classical Chinese poems, medieval Indian devotional and philosophical poetry, the pre-Socratic Greek philosophers, William Blake, the journals of Gilbert White and Dorothy Wordsworth, and 20th century American poets William Carlos Williams, Kenneth Rexroth, Cid Corman, Robert Lax and Lorine Niedecker.
+The book itself is suffused with his life-long reading of a wide array of sources: classical Chinese poetry, medieval Indian devotional and philosophical works, the pre-Socratic Greek philosophers, William Blake, the journals of Gilbert White and Dorothy Wordsworth, and 20th century American poets William Carlos Williams, Kenneth Rexroth, Cid Corman, Robert Lax and Lorine Niedecker.
+The result is nothing less than a modern classic.